A True Alternative: Long/Short Allocations to Health Care

 With more opportunity comes growing competition.
 Competition in the direct lending market has increased as we see larger amounts of capital being deployed, especially in bigger deals.
 Years ago, a direct lending financing of $250–$300 million would have been considered the upper end, yet now, “mega” unitranche deals of up to $2–$3 billion of financing size are completing regularly.
 However, those deals have come with spread compression and more aggressive terms, which collectively dilute the investor benefits to the asset class versus broadly syndicated loans and high-yield bonds.

-But given the vast majority of recent fundraising capital is directed at upper mid-market deals and those that substitute for larger traditional syndicated loans, we still see substantial value in the “true middle market,” where natural inefficiencies and smaller, but still established, companies offer compelling returns in contrast with larger issuers.
+But given the vast majority of recent fundraising capital is directed at upper mid-market deals and those that substitute for larger traditional syndicated loans, we believe we still see substantial value in the “true middle market,” where natural inefficiencies and smaller, but still established, companies offer compelling returns in contrast with larger issuers.
 The scope of direct lending managers has evolved to address all facets of the asset class, with some playing broadly across private credit and others focusing on specific niches.

 What do we consider the true middle market?
 Middle market typically is defined as either $500 million or less in revenues or $200 million of EBITDA or less.
 We consider true middle market to be companies with around $50 million in EBITDA and lower middle market about $5 million to $25 million in EBITDA.
 These are oftentimes companies experiencing significant growth benefitting from secular changes in the economy and across their industry, but not yet so large to issue debt efficiently in the capital markets or in the so-called “mega” unitranche deals.
 This is especially true with non-sponsored issuers, whose family or individual owners tend to prefer discretion and relationship orientation.